aalmada/MasteringEnumeration/slidev/pages/ForEach.md

 ---

 # 'ForEach' uses duck typing!
-Generates at compile time different depending on the source type.
+Generates at compile time different code depending on the source type.

 ---